newrelic/docs-website/CONTRIBUTING.md

 2. Find the configuration file for that section.
 3. Find the page within the configuration file and delete that entry.
 4. Follow the steps above to add the page to a new location.

+## Private edits

+There may be times where you would like to work on content and have others review it without making it publicly visible.
+There are a few steps needed to achieve this:

+_NOTE: with all of these steps, if you have SSH Keys set up, you will want to use the SSH URL (not the HTTPS URL)._

+### Set up a private version of the repository
+1. Make a new repo in the [GitHub UI](https://github.com/new) (ensure it's marked "Private").
+2. Make a temporary copy of the docs repo: `git clone --bare https://github.com/newrelic/docs-website.git`.
+3. Change into the temporary repo: `cd docs-website.git`.
+4. Mirror-push to the new private repo: `git push --mirror https://github.com/yourname/private-repo.git`.
+5. Remove the temporary repo: `cd ../ && rm -rf docs-website.git`.
+6. Clone your, private, version of the repo: `git clone https://github.com/yourname/private-repo.git`.

+### Working with your private repository
+Once you have a private copy of the repo, you can do any work you would like and share it with whomever you would like.
+To pull in any _new_ changes from the public repo, do the following:
+1. Change into the private rep repo: `cd private-repo`.
+2. Connect the public repo: `git remote add public https://github.com/newrelic/docs-website.git`.
+3. Pull the latest from the public repo: `git pull public main`.
+4. Push the new stuff to your private repo: `git push origin main`.

+### Bring your private work back into the public repository
+1. Click the fork button in the GitHub UI for the [docs-website repository](https://github.com/newrelic/docs-website).
+2. Clone the fork on your computer: `git clone https://github.com/yourname/docs-website`.
+3. Change into the fork repo: `cd docs-website`.
+4. Connect the private repo: `git remote add private https://github.com/yourname/private-repo.git`.
+5. Make a new branch: `git checkout -b your_branch_name`.
+6. Pull in content from you private repo: `git pull private main`.
+7. Push your new work up to GitHub: `git push origin your_branch_name`.